 Variability of cash flows, from sources other than sale or refinancing, expected to be generated from the underlying collateral.

 The assessment of meaningful cash flows does permit a practical expedient under the principles-based bond definition.
-A reporting entity may consider an asset for which less than 50% of the original principal relies on sale or refinancing to meet the meaningful criteria.
+A reporting entity may consider an asset for which less than 50% of the original principal relies on sale or refinancing to meet the meaningful cash-flow generating criteria.
+(A structure with contractual cash flows that does not satisfy all of the interest stipulated in the structure does not qualify under the practical expedient.)
 In applying this practical expedient, only contractual cash flows of the non-financial asset may be considered.
-This practical expedient should not be construed to mean that assets cannot meet the meaningful criteria if they rely on the sale or refinancing to service greater than 50% of the original principal or if they rely on cash flows that are not contracted at origination.
-Rather, such instances do not qualify under the practical expedient and would require a complete analysis of the noted factors.
+This practical expedient should not be construed to mean that assets cannot meet the meaningful criteria if they rely on the sale or refinancing to service any interest, an amount greater than 50% of the original principal or if they rely on cash flows that are not contracted at origination.
+Rather, such instances do not qualify under the practical expedient and would require a complete analysis of the noted factors in determining whether the meaningful cash-generating criteria has been met.

 Additional Elements for Asset Backed Securities